-In fact, using a hands-on software interface, executives quickly observe market shifts, orient on why things are happening, make lightning-fast decisions, and adapt at the speed of modern business.
+In fact, using this hands-on software interface, executives quickly observe market shifts, orient on why things are happening, make lightning-fast decisions, and adapt at the speed of modern business.
 In this article, I’ll explain how an agile executive decision-making user Interface (UI) works, exploiting today’s advanced analytics and decision intelligence tools.
 Certainly with the ever increasing amount of advanced decision technology available, it is time to get it into the hands of CEOs, COOs, CFOs, and other senior executives.

-- 1. Is it Time for a Dedicated Digital Command Center for Executive Decision-Making?
+- Is it Time for a Dedicated Digital Command Center for Executive Decision-Making?

-- 2. A Digital User Interface for Executive Decision-Making: Observe, Orient, Decide, Act, Adapt.
+- A Digital User Interface for Executive Decision-Making: Observe, Orient, Decide, Act, Adapt.

-1. Is it Time for a Dedicated Digital Command Center for Executive Decision-Making?
+Is it Time for a Dedicated Digital Command Center for Executive Decision-Making?

 For more on the OODA Loop, see my article, The Forgotten OODA Loop: It’s An Amazing Military Decision Framework And Awesome Gift To Business.